nikhilanayak/EngrAAV/README.md

 <img src="./res/lr.png"/>
 <p align="center">Learning rate warmup & exponential decay</p>

-## Paper

-The research paper for EngrAAV is still being drafted.
-However,a working copy of it is available [here](res/Nayak_Pai_EngrAAV.pdf) for those interested.

-## Credits

-This work was done in conjungtion with Akash Pai as well as the OHSU lab.
-Akash helped with the biology aspect (namely experimental validation) while Dr. Hiroyuki Nakai and the Nakai Lab mentored Akash and I, giving their time and support as we worked on this project.

 ## Related Work

 [Google AAV](https://github.com/google-research/google-research/tree/master/aav) - A google project that also utilizes ML for AAV optimization